evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 Our existing, journey-less solution was incredibly complex.
 Achieving even the simplest things required jumping through an absurd number of hoops.

-To deal with this complexity, users must’ve formed images of their own.
+To deal with this complexity, Dropboxers must’ve formed images of their own.
 Mental maps to help connect all the dots.
 I was curious: if you wanted to draw this map, what would it look like?
 How could we make a new product mirror that map as closely as possible?

-To understand this, I proposed conducting research sessions which asked users to visualize just that: their internal maps.
+To understand this, I proposed conducting research sessions which asked them to visualize just that: their internal maps.
 The pictures in their heads.

 Growth Platform didn't have a researcher, so we'd have to bootstrap it.
 I chatted with other teams' researchers to understand best practices and how *they'd* go about this, given the chance.
-I took their knowledge and conducted three separate hour-long sketching sessions with users who had experience with the existing tools.
-An observation room was set up so engineers and other team members could see and hear firsthand the problems our users faced.
+I took their knowledge and conducted three separate hour-long sketching sessions with Dropboxers who had experience with the existing tools.
+An observation room was set up so engineers and other team members could see and hear firsthand the problems being faced.

 (snippet: dropbox/research-video)